 Sunday, August 12 | The Chelsea

-If you didn’t get your reggae fix in June with Slightly Stoopid, you’ve got a second chance at Caribbean rhythms and guitar chords played on the upstroke with Santa Barbara, California’s Rebelution.
-The guys from the band met in college, bonded over reggae and formed a band that’s releasing its seventh, sun-splashed studio album, Free Rein, on June 15.
+If you didn’t get your reggae fix in June with Slightly Stoopid, you’ve got a second chance at Caribbean rhythms and guitar chords played on the upstroke with a lineup at The Chelsea that includes Stephen Marley, Common Kings, Zion I, and DJ Mackie, all headlined by Santa Barbara, California’s Rebelution.
+The guys from Rebelution met in college, bonded over reggae and formed a band that’s releasing its seventh, sun-splashed studio album, Free Rein, on June 15.
 Seven albums?
 We were lucky if we could get it together enough with our college roommates to come up with pizza on a Friday night.
 Apparently we should have listened to more Bob Marley and less of The Smiths.